dmrlobo2002/Schedule-a-Doc/Sprint4.md

 8. Assert that the response status code is HTTP 200 (OK)
 9. Find the created user in the user collection and decode it into a user struct
 10. Delete the created user from the user collection

+### Test Case 5 - TestCreateUserInvalidData

+This test case verifies that the CreateUser endpoint correctly handles invalid user data input.
+Here are the steps involved:

+1. Set up MongoDB client options
+2. Create MongoDB client
+3. Set up router and define route to create a user
+4. Create an invalid user JSON string with empty fields
+5. Create a POST request to the create user endpoint with the invalid user JSON string as the request body
+6. Record the response from the request
+7. Assert that the response status code is HTTP 400 (Bad Request) since the input data is invalid

+### Test Case 6 - TestGetAllDoctors

+This test case verifies that the GetAllDoctors endpoint retrieves all doctors from the MongoDB database.
+Here are the steps involved:

+1. Set up MongoDB client options
+2. Create MongoDB client
+3. Initialize user collection
+4. Set up router and define route to get all doctors
+5. Create two test doctors in the user collection
+6. Create a GET request to the get-all-doctors endpoint
+7. Record the response from the request
+8. Assert that the response status code is HTTP 200 (OK)
+9. Unmarshal the response body into a GetAllDoctorsResponse struct
+10. Check if the test doctors are present in the response
+11. Delete the test doctors from the user collection
+12. The createTestDoctor function is a helper function that creates a test doctor in the user collection for use in the TestGetAllDoctors test case.

+The 'createTestDoctor' function is a helper function that creates a test doctor in the user collection for use in the TestGetAllDoctors test case.

 ## What Issues Were Successful